WattageGuy/IoT-Intercom/README.md

 WiFi was chosen for the easy of use for new customers if this idea would go into production.
 WiFi could be found in almost everybody home in this era.
 That way the user only need to tell the device what WiFi credentials to use and the device will be able to communicate around the world.
 LoRa would have needed much more configuration when location is changed.
 And MQTT have been chosen just because it is a lightweight protocol and will not use that much bandwidth in the local network.
 The header consists of 2 bytes and the payload can be up to 265MB max.
 Ubidots which uses a REST API makes it simple to exchange data because the connection is described in a URL and don't need that much parameters other than a Token and ID.
 Which will make it easy to distribute this Node-RED configuration without the user being needed to know that much about Node-RED.

 ## Ubidots - Presenting the data
 If you would like to collect all questions, answer and answer time as well as generating an average answer time you should consider using the Ubidots solution, this can generate a dashboard as the one shown below.
+This means that all data from and to the device will be saved in Ubidots database.

 ![Ubidots](Ubidots/dashboard.png)
 _Figure 8.1 showing Ubidots dashboard_